Saleh0987/Saleh0987/README.md

 <h1 align="center">Hi 👋, I'm Mohamed Saleh</h1>
 <h3 align="center">I'm a passionate Frontend web developer.
-I have a solid experience in designing and building responsive web apps.
-Proficient in CSS, JavaScript, React</h3>
+I have a solid experience in designing and building web apps. </h3>

 - 👨‍💻 All of my projects are available at [Github-Repositories](https://github.com/Saleh0987?tab=repositories)